shrigashlesh/google_maps_location_picker/README.md

 ### Basic usage

-First of all, it is recommend to enable Hybrid Composition on Android to avoid flickering issues when the map gets redrawn:
+First of all, it is recommended to enable Hybrid Composition on Android to avoid flickering issues when the map gets redrawn:

 ```dart
 void main() {